spotinst/help/src/docs/ocean-spark/product-tour/analyze-costs.md

 1. In the Spot console, go to Ocean for Spark in the menu tree and click Clusters.
 2. In the [list of Clusters](ocean-spark/product-tour/manage-clusters), click on a Cluster Name and click the Cost Analysis tab.

 The Cost Analysis tab opens and shows the cluster name at the top.
-A graph of Spark App Cost over Time appears with Cloud Cost as the default view.
+A graph of Spark App Cost over Time appears with Cloud Compute Cost as the default view.

 <img src="/ocean-spark/_media/tutorial-wave-cost-analysis-01b.png" />